 It’s Pumpkin Time!
 Your students will learn about the process of planting a pumpkin patch and waiting for the seed to sprout and grow into a pumpkin.
 This book shows where pumpkins actually come from, a farm, not the grocery store.
-You will join a set of siblings as they plant their own pumpkin patch and wait and wait and wait for it to grow!
+You will join a set of siblings as they plant their own pumpkin patch and wait and wait for it to grow!

 A Day at the Pumpkin Patch is a great nonfiction read if you have students that haven’t been to a pumpkin patch.
 It shows all the fun things you can do there.
 I love the real-life photos that are included in the book.
 They are great to help your students make text connections with themselves and the world around them.

 From Seed to Pumpkin is another great read to teach kids about the life cycle and growing process of a pumpkin.
 This science book does a great job explaining the process and includes some science ideas in the back.
 It even includes a recipe for roasted pumpkin seeds!